danielatrivella/np3_ligand/np3_LigPCDS/README.md

 *Parameters:*

-1. xyz_labels_path: The path to the data folder called 'xyz_\<valid ligand list file name\>\_<SP|AtomSymbol>' where the ligands .xyz files with their atomic positions and structure labels are located.
+1. xyz_labels_path: The path to the data folder called 'xyz_\<valid ligand list file name\>\_<SP|AtomSymbol>' where the ligands .xyz files with their atomic positions and structure labels are located (result of step 3.1.1).
 It must also contain the CSV file with the list of valid ligands and their grid sizing and position.
 This file must be named as '\<valid ligand list file name\>_<SP|AtomSymbol>_box_class_freq.csv' and is expected to be the output of the 'run_vocabulary_encode_ligands.py' or the 'encode_ligs_xyz.py' scripts.